-June 2005 With revisions to September 2013
+June 2005 With revisions to March 2021

-A non-resident applicant institution may formally request a partially or fully expedited review and is expected to make its case based on Council's criteria for such a review.
-The Proposal Review Standing Committee (PRSC) normally acts on Council's behalf to review requests for expedited reviews and to conduct proposals accorded fully expedited reviews.
+A non-resident applicant institution may formally request a partially or fully expedited review of a proposed program and must make its case based on Council's criteria for such a review.
+The Proposal Review Standing Committee (PRSC) normally acts on Council's behalf to review requests for expedited reviews, and to conduct desk reviews of proposals accorded fully expedited reviews.